Here are the answers to frequently asked questions about traffic signals:

 A doghouse signal is a five-section signal that is shaped like a dog house.
 See illustration.

 A mallethead signal is a four-section signal that is shaped like a mallet (see illustration).
-It is used
+It is used for the flashing red arrow signal face, with the flashing red arrow at the upper right.

-Other drivers must ignore these signals.
+Drivers in road vehicles must ignore these signals.

 Two red lights are sometimes provided to maintain safety if a lamp burns out.